JigarRajput/Book-E-Sell/README.md

 ### /getbooks
 #### gives all the books available in the database
-there are other endpoints too but they are POST end point so...
+there are other endpoints too but they are POST end points so...

-### And by the way it is my first live project (deployed one 😅) of my life !!
+### And by the way it is the first live project (deployed one 😅) of my life !!